Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Results

 \subsection{Sampling mechanism in the RNN}

 Now, we discuss the sampling mechanism in the RNN.
-In the RNN, the relationship between the fluctuation of the hidden layer firing rate ${\bf h}(t)$ and the standard deviation $\sigma_{\rm post}$ of the posterior distribution is non-monotonic, which differs from the result in the FFNN, suggesting that sampling is realized by another sampling mechanism (Fig.\ref{fig:rnn_sampling_mechanism}(a)).
+In the RNN, the relationship between the fluctuation of the hidden layer firing rate ${\bf h}(t)$ and the standard deviation $\sigma_{\rm post}$ of the posterior distribution is nonmonotonic, which differs from the result in the FFNN [(Fig.\ref{fig:rnn_sampling_mechanism}(a)].
+Here, the variation of ${\bf h}(t)$ and the standard deviation $\sigma_{\rm post}$ are negatively correlated in the region where $\sigma_{\rm post}$ is small, whereas they are positively correlated in the region where $\sigma_{\rm post}$ is large.

-We analysed the sampling mechanism as follows.
-We found that, given fixed input signal, the hidden layer high-dimensional dynamics converge into certain fixed points.
-Each of these fixed points has a mapping to a pair of mean and standard deviation of the posterior distribution $(\mu_{\rm post}, \sigma_{\rm post})$.
-Thus, the hidden layer dynamics can be decomposed to fixed-point neural states and fluctuation around them.
-Assuming that fluctuation is sufficiently small, linearisation(\cite{fixed_point}) of the dynamics near a fixed point gives
+First, we found that when the input signals were stationary, the dynamics of the hidden layer converged to certain fixed points.
+Each of these fixed points corresponds to a pair of mean and standard deviation of the posterior distribution $(\mu_{\rm post}, \sigma_{\rm post})$.
+Hence, we can decompose the dynamics of the hidden layer to fixed-point neural states and the fluctuation around them.
+Assuming that the fluctuation is sufficiently small, we can linearize the dynamics around a fixed point \citep{fixed_point}, and it yields